a-soong/1701QCA-Assessment3/journal/journal.md

 ## Design process discussion ##
 <!--- Discuss your process used in this project, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process. --->

+As I outlined three relatively simple elements in my project, and was able to make each of them work individually, I didn't think I'd have trouble implementing it all together the way I did.
+A lot of trial and error, external help and experimentation with coding.
+And when one thing seemed to fix, another problem would arise.
+So a lot of research, developing, discovering and then evolving.
+And then rinse and repeat.
+I was constantly learning something new every step of the way.

 ## Reflection ##